-The excitement around using remote video monitoring to secure outdoor sites and generate RMR continues to grow.
-The key to the success of video monitoring services for outdoor security is accurate alarms that can be quickly verified.
-Central stations need to trust the legitimacy of an alert and be able to determine the urgency and scope of the situation in real time to take appropriate actions.
+The excitement around using remote video monitoring to secure outdoor sites continues to grow.
+Like any system used for security services, success rests on a foundation of reliable alarms that can be quickly video verified.
+Central station operators need to trust the legitimacy of an alert and be able to determine the urgency and scope of the situation in real time, so they can respond appropriately.

-Until recently, managed services have been used for indoor burglar alarms, where the stable environment has allowed smart sensors to work well.
-Outdoor security is a very different thing, and subject to many more variables that can overwhelm a system with nuisance alarms or worse – outright missed detection.
-For this reason, the success of video monitoring services for outdoor sites has to rely on very smart solutions that are designed to detect with high accuracy and low false alerts in the outdoors.
+There’s a long history of using managed services for indoor burglar alarms, where the stable environment allows smart sensors to work well.
+Outdoor security is very different, and subject to many more variables that can overwhelm a system with nuisance alarms or worse – outright missed detection.
+This is why outdoor sites need smart solutions that are designed to detect with high accuracy and low false alerts in the tougher environment.

 There are two key needs to make video monitoring services for outdoor sites viable.
 The first is a sensing system that is accurate, 24-hours per day, particularly in detecting and distinguishing between what is a security risk and what is just natural movement of the outdoors, like trees or small animals.
 The second is a system that remote guards and police can use to see what caused the alarm, giving the alert credibility.

 Of all the sensing systems used to detect intrusions outdoors, thermal cameras represent the best choice for accurate, verifiable alerts needed for successful video monitoring services.
 Because smart thermal cameras “see” heat rather than light, they are a perfect “human detector,” and will ignore headlights, reflections off water, or other activity that trigger false alerts for visible light cameras used for detection, which are better used for viewing the source of the alarm as an assessment tool.